grondinaucsd/grondinaucsd.github.io/content/location.md

 aliases:
     - /contact.html
 hidemeta: true
-description: "My mailing and office addresses at the University of California, Santa Cruz."
+description: "My mailing and office addresses at the University of California, San Diego."

 ---